 BSN Syntha-6 looks pretty flash in its iridescent red tub and glitzy metallic label, but is it all show and no go?
 We decided to take a closer look at Syntha-6 to find out!

-BSN (Bio-Engineered Supplements & Nutrition) sell a huge range of powders and protein bars, but are best known for the Syntha-6 protein powder.
+BSN (Bio-Engineered Supplements & Nutrition) sell a huge range of powders and protein bars but are best known for the Syntha-6 protein powder.
 However, the reputation of Syntha-6 is perhaps not so rosy as the tub.
-This has largely been due to the large number of artificial ingredients.
+This has largely been due to a large number of artificial ingredients.
 Is this one to avoid?
-We'll see!
+We’ll see!

-One scoop includes a decent 22 grams of protein and 15 grams of carbs, of which 5 grams are fiber.
+One scoop includes a decent 22 grams of protein and 15 grams of carbs, of which 1 gram is fiber.
 A scoop also includes 6 grams of fat.
-So we wouldn't call this a low carb/fat product, but its by no means high either.
-However we did note that it also contains 70mg of cholesterol which is over 20% of your recommended daily intake.
-Again, this isnt going to exclude Syntha-6 for us, but we can think of slightly more exciting ways to use up our daily cholesterol allowance.
+So we wouldn’t call this a low carb/fat product, but it’s by no means high either.
+However, we did note that it also contains 70mg of cholesterol which is over 20% of your recommended daily intake.
+Again, this isn’t going to exclude Syntha-6 for us, but we can think of slightly more exciting ways to use up our daily cholesterol allowance.

 The product also includes a number of beneficial additives such as Tricalcium Phosphate, which is a kind of calcium supplement.
 Bromelain is included for reduced muscle inflammation.
 Papain is a digestive enzyme.
 Polydextrose is an added synthetic fiber.
 Medium Chained Triglycerides are a low calorie but rapidly absorbing energy source for muscles.

-We were pleasantly surprised by Syntha-6.
-While our initial response to the massive ingredient list was concern, we found that it wasn't quite so alarming when looking carefully at what was going into it.
-Syntha-6 offers a slightly more high-tech approach to your protein supplement.
-This solid product we find to be an ideal option for use when out-and-about, or for after your evening workout.
+We were a little surprised by Syntha-6 and have mixed feelings about it.
+While our initial response to the massive ingredient list, higher carbs, and fat content was a concern, we found that it wasn’t quite so alarming when looking carefully at what was going into it.
+Syntha-6 offers a slightly more high-tech approach to your protein supplement with careful thought put into ingredients that not only provide for your protein needs but increased endurance, recovery and reduced muscle inflammation.
+While not one of our favorite products, it’s a solid product we find to be an especially good option for use after your evening workout.